-During a consult last week I asked a leader in the church what’s your current biggest challenge?
-Their one word answer, “Volunteers”.
+During a consult last week I asked a leader in the church what’s your current biggest challenge.
+Their one-word answer is “Volunteers”.

-Now she didn’t mean the super abundance of them but the lack of active volunteers in her department.
+She didn’t mean the superabundance of them but the lack of active volunteers in the church.

-Recruiting of volunteers is a year round event as well as an intentional focus at set times.
-The need never diminishes and is an unrelenting tasks for all church leaders.
+However, recruiting volunteers is a year-round event as well as an intentional focus at set times.
+The need never diminishes and is an unrelenting task for all church leaders.

 And that undoubtedly adds pressure.